Taipei–Keelung metropolitan area: Mass Rapid Transit

 For rapid transit, Taipei and New Taipei are served by the Taipei Metro with daily trips of over 2 million passengers.

-And only Danhai light rail is operated by New Taipei Metro.
-Also Taoyuan Airport MRT connects Taipei City, New Taipei City, and Taoyuan City with Taoyuan International Airport.
+The Danhai light rail is operated by New Taipei Metro.
+The Taoyuan Airport MRT connects Taipei City, New Taipei City and Taoyuan City with Taoyuan International Airport.

 Air

 The area is served by Taiwan Taoyuan International Airport for international flights while Songshan Airport is primarily for domestic flights, international flights to Tokyo and Seoul; and also cross-strait flights.

 Bus

 An extensive bus system serves the metropolitan area.